Research with Archives

 If the material you are interested in has not been digitized, you may need to visit the archives.
 Contact the archivist of the collection you would like to visit so that you can be sure that the material you want to see is available.
 Most welcome all levels of research questions, and visitors from casual users to post-doctoral scholars.

-If you are unable to visit the archives contact the archivist to discuss this possibility of having material digitized.
+If you are unable to visit the archives contact the archivist to discuss the possibility of having material digitized.

 USING ARCHIVES IN YOUR RESEARCH